🏠 About Now Archive Tags RSS

 Dealing with text-encoding

 Windows uses UTF-16 under the hood, but on the surface it uses different text encodings depending on your locale.
-(GNU/Linux, BSD and MacOS use UTF-8.)
+(GNU/Linux, BSD and MacOS use UTF-8 unless you configure them to use something else.)
 Windows uses CR and LF to end lines while GNU/Linux, BSD and MacOS X use LF.
 (Mac OS < 10 used CR.)
 There are different strategies to deal with this:

-1. Use the locale's encoding on Windows and have git convert line endings and text encoding on pull and push.
+1. Use the locale's encoding on Windows and have git convert line endings on clone, pull and push.

 2. Use UTF-8 and Unix line endings for every buffer and file inside Emacs, but configure Emacs to work with yanking (pasting) and killing (cutting) to and from the clipboard in Windows locale's text encoding.
 Tell git to not convert files and line endings.